Extended Foster Care (EFC) Program

 NMDs are eligible to receive education travel reimbursement for attending their school of origin and if they meet all other criteria for the reimbursement.

-* An NMD case may be transferred via the Inter-county Transfer process if certain criteria are met.
+* An NMD case may be transferred via the Inter-County Transfer process if certain criteria are met.

 ** Out-of-state placements may be considered for NMDs who are attending college, residing in an appropriate placement or for appropriate employment if one of the following in place first: (1) An approved ICPC or; (2) Supportive Transition (ST) services provided by a locally contracted agency in the receiving state (when ICPC is not available) or; (3) Any other out-of-state placements will be assessed on a case-by-case basis and the CSW should consult with their Services Bureau Administrative Team and County Counsel for further instructions.
 Prior to placement, the placing CSW must contact the DCFS ICPC Unit to determine if the other state will continue or accept a new ICPC agreement for a NMD and complete the required procedures.
 The ICPC process takes six (6)months so immediate action is necessary.